netbox-community/ansible_modules/docs/plugins/nb_inventory_inventory.rst

       - role: network-edge-router
     device_query_filters:
       - has_primary_ip: 'true'
+      - tenant__n: internal

     # has_primary_ip is a useful way to filter out patch panels and other passive devices
+    # Adding '__n' to a field searches for the negation of the value.
+    # The above searches for devices that are NOT "tenant = internal"

     # Query filters are passed directly as an argument to the fetching queries.
     # You can repeat tags in the query string.